-After all this and it still seems like a worthwhile endeavor the last, and typically most challenging, is the bureaucratic rules and regulations required to successfully ship an ambulance across borders.
+If you think those issues aren’t going to be a problem, there are many bureaucratic rules and regulations you will need to navigate to successfully ship an ambulance across borders.
 There are many ambulances currently parked in ports around the world that serve as the only air-conditioned office in the whole shipyard.
 The sheer number of forms and permits necessary to ship an ambulance can itself be enough of a hassle to discourage people from engaging the process, so form relationships with established and experienced shipping companies who can at least ensure the ambulance gets where it was intended to.

 Understanding as much as possible about the recipient community’s health care system will never work against you; get to know the people whose lives could be impacted by this ambulance – and don’t always assume it’s going to “save” lives, just because it’s an ambulance.
 Someone who dies while waiting for an ambulance that’s never going to arrive may have survived if the ambulance was never in the community to begin with.
 As Ivan Ilyich wrote, “The siren of one ambulance can destroy Samaritan attitudes in an entire Chilean neighborhood.”